metabase/metabase/docs/administration-guide/08-setting-up-slack.md

 Now give the Bot user a helpful name (we suggest `Metabot`) and click the `Add bot integration` button and a bot user will be generated for you.
 Look for the Bot's API token in the next page.
 It will look like `xoxp-etc-etc-etc` and all you need to do is copy that value and head back to Metabase.

 Paste the value into the text box for `Slack API Token` and click the button to save your changes.

+Now go to slack and create a new channel named `metabase_files`.
+Due to the slack api, we need this to attach graphs to pulses and Metabot answers.

 That's it!
 Metabase will automatically run a quick test to check that the API token is working properly and if not you'll get an error message.

 ---